 - Watch a funny movie, or hit up YouTube

-Getting away from it all doesn’t have to mean planning a big trip to the Mediterranean, or even a three-day weekend out of town.
+Getting away from it all doesn’t have to mean planning a big trip to the Caribbean, or even a three-day weekend out of town.

-You can find LOTS of people renting their homes out, right in your own city!
+Nope.
+You can actually find LOTS of people renting their homes out, right in your own city.
 Log onto AirBnb, pick a place that’s within driving distance, and get the heck out of town.

-In a recent study published in the Journal of Psychosomatic Medicine, taking annual vacations was associated with a 30 percent reduction in cardiovascular risk.
+In a recent study published in the Journal of Psychosomatic Medicine, taking annual vacations was associated with a 30% reduction in cardiovascular risk.

 That’s definitely something to ponder poolside.